btungut-ready-examples/dotnet-hello-api/README.md

 ### Burak Tungut

-It only contains the basic structure of the .NET Core Web API project.
+It only contains the basic structure of the .NET Web API project.
 It has been using for several projects / repositories which has been published by [GitHub : Burak Tungut Repositories](https://github.com/btungut)